 Today, ClientEd continues to help practices improve compliance and patient outcomes through access to over 2,000 illustrated pet health articles (including over 170 Spanish articles).

 As one of the industry’s largest libraries of pet health information, all ClientEd articles are professionally written and updated by practice experts and reviewed by practitioners to bring you the most up-to-date, high-quality client information.
-This includes over 190 pet medication articles to help veterinarians easily meet requirements of new state pet medication compliance laws.
+This includes over 190 pet medication articles to help veterinarians easily meet the requirements of new state pet medication compliance laws.
 And with two new articles added monthly, the ClientEd library is always growing to serve more pet owners, evidenced by the Gingr Pet Parent Education library (GPPE).

 Created as a custom offering in 2019 for Gingr, the leading online appointment and customer management system for pet service businesses, the GPPE provides both pet owners and pet service businesses with access to over 1,500 pet health articles trusted by veterinarians across North America to serve the needs and questions of pet owners.

-While technology has enabled ClientEd to evolve from initial Word documents on CD to a robust and flexible digital delivery platform to serve more veterinarians and pet owners, technology in the end is only a delivery mechanism.
+While technology has enabled ClientEd to evolve from initial Word documents on CD to a robust and flexible digital delivery platform to serve more veterinarians and pet owners, technology, in the end, is only a delivery mechanism.
 The core of ClientEd’s strength has always been the quality of its information, combined with how all ClientEd articles are written.

 Here’s what we mean.

-In 2018, research published in Topics in Companion Animal Medicine found that simple language and overall ease of readability in client education information was a huge factor in pet owners understanding and following through with pet treatments.
+In 2018, research published in Topics in Companion Animal Medicine found that simple language and overall ease of readability in client education information was a huge factor in pet owners’ understanding and following through with pet treatments.
 Yet the study found that 90% of brochures, leaflets, infographics, and other client handouts distributed by practices were too technical, and poor comprehension by pet owners “could result in negative, unintended consequences” for pets.